 This pretend class is written with these requirements:

-• Every Post object should have an ID; we can infer that a new post will not have an ID and get one when the post is created in the database.
+object should have an ID; we can infer that a new post will not have an ID and get one when the post is created in the database.

 Right off the bat, though, we’ve coded some big assumptions into our class:

-• Posts are stored in the posts table.
+object has a query method. - Posts are stored in the

-• Authors are stored in the users table.
+table. - Authors are stored in the

 Here’s the thing that took me so long to grok: even though these assumptions are probably true now, they may not be true later.
 On some level I understood this, but I figured if that day came I would spend a day pouring through the codebase making the necessary changes.